 resources towards, for example, children’s health improvement

 through the Sure Start initiative.

 Mental health trusts are prevented from bidding for foundation

 status because their ratings system is not considered

 well-developed, but the report urges the government to extend the

 status to mental health trusts as a “matter of priority”.

 Primary care trusts are also excluded from applying because they

-are too young and, according to Milburn, need to “develop
+are too new and, according to Milburn, need to “develop their